 - Teams sometimes depend too much on the unit testing and ignore automation and acceptance testing.

-So in summary, CI is advantageous to a project team, if the required tools are put in place for automating the build process.
+So in summary, Continuous Integration is advantageous to a project team, if the required tools are put in place for automating the build process.